Most funding proposals do not get rejected — they fail to reach approval.

 Participation in structured closures across bank and investor-led mandates.

-Where structural gaps remain unresolved at appraisal stage, sanction conditions tighten — or approval is deferred by the credit committee .
+If structural clarity is not achieved at this stage, sanction conditions tighten — or approval is deferred internally.

 Large bank loans and structured capital mandates require alignment beyond documentation.
 Advisory becomes relevant when approval risk increases, credit committee scrutiny intensifies , or capital structuring clarity is required before sanction.